MiSTer-devel/Arcade-SEGASYS1_MiSTer/README.md

 * Gardia
 * Noboranka / Zippy Bug

+## High score save/load

+* To save your scores use the 'Save Settings' option in the OSD
+* All games supported except Water Match and Wonder Boy

 ## ROM Files Instructions

 **ROMs are not included!** In order to use this arcade core, you will need to provide the correct ROM file yourself.